Traverse of the Black Forest

 Another cross country skiers paradise!
 The 'Grand Ski Traverse' of the German Black Forest is a classic 100km point-to-point journey located near the borders of France and Switzerland lies north of Freiburg and Basel.
 The skiing is 'classic' style or 'langlauf' cross country skiing all on prepared trails.

 We traverse this diverse landscape of the Upper Black Forest staying in charming guest houses and inns enjoying German hospitality along the way.
-The 5-day ski journey, between the villages of Schonach and Belchen, climbs in total of 2300m and keeps to an altitude of 1,000m most of the way.
-Alternate skiing through deep valleys, forests and farming communities rich in tradition.
-Each day we aim to ski approximately 20km whilst carrying just a day pack - we arrive at our guest house to find our luggage waiting for us!
+The 5-day ski journey, between the villages of Schonach in the north and Belchen in the south, climbs in total about 2300m and keeps to an altitude of 1,000m most of the way.
+Alternate skiing through deep valleys, forests and farming communities.
+Each day we aim to ski approximately 20km whilst carrying just a day pack - when we arrive at our guest house we find our luggage waiting for us!

 - Make a continuous 5-day ski journey

 - Benefit from the tourist 'Guest Card' benefits

 - Climb the highest peak in the Black Forest - Feldberg at 1493m